 EPA is used as a prescription medicine to reduce triglyceride levels.
 As a supplement, EPA is most commonly used for heart disease, preventing adverse events after a heart attack, and depression.
 It is also used for chemotherapy-related side effects, recovery after surgery, and many other conditions, but there is no good scientific evidence to support many of these uses.

 Don't confuse EPA with similar fatty acids, such as alpha-linolenic acid and docosahexaenoic acid (DHA), as well as with oils like algal, krill, or fish oils, which contain both EPA and DHA.
 Most available research involving EPA is from the use of fish oil products containing variable combinations of EPA and DHA.
 See the separate listings for algal oil, alpha-linolenic acid, DHA, fish oil, and krill oil.

 How does it work ?

-Uses & Effectiveness
+Uses & Effectiveness ?

 - High levels of fats called triglycerides in the blood (hypertriglyceridemia).
-Research shows that taking a prescription drug called Vascepa, which contains pure eicosapentaenoic acid, helps lowers triglycerides levels by 33% in people with very high levels.
+Research shows that taking a prescription drug called Vascepa, which contains pure EPA, helps lowers triglycerides levels by 33% in people with very high levels.
 This prescription product also lowers triglyceride levels by about 22% and cholesterol levels by 6% in most people taking cholesterol-lowering drugs called "statins" who continue to have high triglyceride levels.
 Taking this prescription drug also reduces the risk of major heart-related adverse events by about 25% in people taking statins with persistent high triglyceride levels and other heart-related risk factors.